Yankees' Masahiro Tanaka: Takes loss despite quality start

 Tanaka allowed three earned runs over 7.2 innings in Sunday night's loss to the Red Sox.
 He allowed eight hits and posted a 9:0 K:BB in the game.

 Tanaka was effective Sunday after getting hit around in his final start before the All-Star break, but he still took the loss for the third straight start.
-He will have a chance to break that streak his next time out against a Mariners team he has gone 5-0 against since making his major league debut in 2014.
+He will have a chance to break that streak his next time out against a Mariners team he has gone 5-0 against since making his major-league debut in 2014.

 More News